phalcon-orphanage/docs/ja/reference/models-cache.rst

         public function initialize()
         {
-            // add relations and initialize other stuff }
+            // Add relations and initialize other stuff }
     }